 There is no need to thaw the frozen vegetables before baking.
 They can quickly thaw during the heating process and easily achieve the crunchy texture from the frozen state.

-The only thing to be noticed is that in comparison to their fresh counterpart, frozen veggies need a little bit longer time to cook.
+Just remember that in comparison to their fresh counterparts, frozen veggies need a little bit longer to cook.

 How Long Do Roasted Vegetables Last?

 Roasted vegetables should be consumed within the first 24 hours after baking.
 If you store roasted veggies in the refrigerator, they can last up to 3-4 days.

 This roasted vegetables recipe may not be the best candidate for freezing since juicy veggies like tomatoes will turn out soft and soggy when reheated.
 However, vegetables with a firmer texture such as carrots or potatoes are freezer-friendly.